How Does CBD Make You Feel when mixed with CBDa?

 What Is CBD Oil?

 CBD is the simplified name for Cannabidiol.
 It is one of 113 known cannabinoids found in the Cannabis Sativa L. plant.
-Many people value this compound for its positive effects in the body, especially because CBD doesn’t cause psychoactive ‘highs’ like delta-9 THC, another cannabis plant cannabinoid.
+Many people value this compound for its effects in the body, especially because CBD doesn’t cause psychoactive ‘highs’ like delta-9 THC, another cannabis plant cannabinoid.

 CBD can be extracted from all strains of Cannabis Sativa L. plants, including hemp and marijuana.
 Marijuana plants have high delta-9 THC concentrations and relatively little CBD.
 Industrial hemp plants, in contrast, are bred for high CBD concentrations, and low levels of THC.
-Thus, the inverse of marijuana plants with low THC and high CBD concentrations.
+Thus, they are the inverse of marijuana plants with low THC and high CBD concentrations.
 That’s why most of the CBD on the market is derived from hemp.

 Comparing the Effects of CBD and THC

 If you’re wondering how CBD makes you feel, you may be confusing this cannabinoid with THC, another popular plant extract.
 For years, people knew that marijuana use caused psychoactive effects, which we now know are a result of ingesting high levels of THC.
 In this way, THC is very different from CBD, which carries no or zero psychoactive properties.